Science and ancestral knowledge converge to preserve traditional medicine

 “In that we want to be very clear, we are respectful and we know that it is not up to us to choose words or categories.
 If this is to recover a process typical of the Totonac community, then everything must be done under their terms, “said the PUIC researcher.

-He added that despite the existence in Mexico of the legal framework on traditional medicine, it will remain a dead letter if the new generations of “health dialogues” lack official recognition and formal certification.
+He added that despite the existence of the legal framework in Mexico regarding traditional medicine, it will remain a dead letter if the new generations of “health dialogue practitioners” lack official recognition and formal certification.
 If what the law says does not have a real impact on the institutions, this practice will end up as a “non-institutional form of social response to disease”.

 It is necessary to advance along this path, but first we must avoid that said knowledge is lost and the key to achieving this is the intergenerational transmission of knowledge; that is what we are looking for with the Totonaca School of Traditional Medicine, stressed the academic.